Sailing Strategies

 Introduction

-A Sailboat Consider a sailor who wishes to sail from one point (A) to another (B) in the shortest possible time (for example, in a race).
+Consider a sailor who wishes to sail from one point (A) to another (B) in the shortest possible time (for example, in a race).
 To create a simple model of such a situation, suppose that the lake is represented by a 2-dimensional square n-by-n grid of waypoints.
 Every path from A to B consists of a sequence of legs, the endpoints of which must be waypoints.
-Suppose further that the only legs that the sailor considers are legs connecting one waypoint to one of its 8 neighbors (found by sailing N, S, E, W, NE, SE, SW, or NW from the current point).
+Suppose further that the only legs that the sailor considers are legs connecting one waypoint to one of its 8 neighbors: N, S, E, W, NE, SE, SW, or NW.

 Time as a Function of Wind Angle